 Fidelity Go offers a robo-advisor with a $0 minimum and annual asset management fee 0f just 0.35%.
 However, this does not come with access to an advisor you can communicate with directly.

-So if you are a more hands-on investor who likes to choose their funds and do their own financial planning then Fidelity may be a better platform for you.
+So if you are a more hands-on investor who likes to choose your funds and do your own financial planning then Fidelity may be a better platform for you.

-If you require more assistance in managing your investments and need help in creating a financial plan then Personal Capital may be the better option for you.
+If you require more assistance in managing your investments and need help in creating a financial plan then Personal Capital may be the better option to help you reach your goals.